librick/blog/content/blog/auto-insurance-discrimination/index.md

 - If you're a man and the insurance company thinks that men are more likely to get in car wrecks, you have to pay more for auto insurance.
 - If you're a woman and the insurance company thinks that women are more likely to get in car wrecks, you have to pay more for auto insurance.

 If you were born with a certain biological sex or have a certain gender identity, you may have to pay a different amount than your peers to insure yourself against car accidents.
-Nor should private insurance companies be considered except from compliance with civil liberties legislation and the 14th amendment (and subsequent court precedent).
-Most states have minimum car insurance requirements.
+Private insurance companies should not be considered except from compliance with civil rights legislation; most states have minimum car insurance requirements.

 **In Ohio, if someone wants to drive legally, that person has to have auto insurance.
 Auto insurance companies are allowed to discriminate against someone on the basis of their gender.
 The fulfillment of a legal requirement is thus predicated dissimilarly and unjustly on their gender.
 This is in violation of their civil rights.**